rpclib/rpclib/doc/pages/primer.md

 }
 ```

 So yes, this means that if you set `suppress_excpetions` to `true`, you might as well signal errors from handlers by throwing exceptions.
-Be advised, that `set_error` is still valid and remains the preferred way to do so.
+Be advised, that `respond_error` is still valid and remains the preferred way to do so.

 What exactly happens to the exception? `rpclib` will try to catch `std::exceptions` and use their `what()` members to get a string representation which it sets as an error.